AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 Do not forget to click on **Save**.

-Now go to **CoPilot > Cloud Fabric > Topology** and check the new attachment between the two Spoke Gateways in Azure.
+Navigate to **CoPilot > Cloud Fabric > Topology** and check the new attachment between the two Spoke Gateways in Azure.

 ```{figure} images/lab10-spoke2spoke04.png
 ---